yasserben/Chatbot-Project/README.md

 ### Methodology

-Throughout this project, we used the official Github page of the framework as well as it’s documentation.
+Throughout this project, we used the official [Github repistory](https://github.com/deepmipt/DeepPavlov) of the framework as well as it’s documentation.
 We also asked some questions in the forum which is still in its infancy, and therefore the community behind it is still growing and expanding as well. the scientific articles and videos allowed us to discover and understand the functioning of several new technical concepts which later were very useful for us to understand in details the functioning of chatbots.
-We shared all of our files we worked on throughout the project on our Github repository.
+We shared all of our files we worked on throughout the project on this repository.

 ## Built With